 Short-form video keeps getting bigger, and Shorts sits at the center of that attention.
-YouTube’s CEO has publicly shared that Shorts reached 200 billion average daily views in 2025, a scale that reshapes how creators get discovered.
+Neal Mohan, YouTube’s CEO, has publicly shared that Shorts reached 200 billion average daily views in 2025, a scale that reshapes how creators get discovered.
 That growth also comes with platform shifts that affect what rises in the feed, including updates to how views are counted and how creators edit inside the Shorts workflow.

 In 2026, trending YouTube Shorts cluster around a few clear viewer behaviors: fast comprehension, strong retention, rewatch loops, and formats people instantly recognize.
 The “trend” is rarely a single topic.
 It’s a repeatable structure creators can publish weekly without burning out.